hoopajube/portfolio-website/README.md

 # portfolio-website

 Code for portfolio website. want to use the same layout and change it up? see steps below and I'll show you how to replicate it!
+The deployment done via lamdba is done on separate repo.
+If you would like to experiment with that...I will link it below.

 ![portfolio website diagram](images/cicd-pipeline-for-portfolio-website.png)